Montreal, Maine and Atlantic Railway: 2012 Oil shipments

 The MMA had been constantly struggling financially since it was formed in 2002 due to economic problems facing its primary customers in the forestry industry.
 The forestry industry in Maine and Quebec fared poorly in the Great Recession of 2008-2010 and in 2010, MMA cut its workforce dramatically and sold hundreds of miles of track in northern Maine to control operating costs and manage its debt.
 The company's fortunes began to change in 2012 when MMA embraced oil-by-rail as a path to profitability.
-Transporting oil allowed it to re-hire laid-off workers and purchase additional locomotives (rebuilt General Electric C 39-8s originally constructed in 1986).
+Transporting oil allowed it to re-hire laid-off workers and purchase additional locomotives (rebuilt General Electric C39-8s originally constructed in 1986).
 The oil being transported over MMA was destined for Saint John, New Brunswick's Irving Oil Refinery.
 By early 2013, environmental groups and Maine state officials were expressing concern about the increasing amounts of crude oil on both the MMA and its rival Pan Am Railways in the wake of a string of minor derailments on both railroads.
 According to Maine Department of Environmental Protection director Scott Whittier, "The transportation of crude oil across rail lines is a concern because many times, rail lines are very close to sensitive water bodies, so it does present a potential threat that we need to prepare for."

 In a March 2013 Associated Press interview, MMA chief executive Robert Grindrod dismissed these concerns, stating "The statistics tell you how much has been transported, but to the best of my knowledge, there hasn't been any spilled or released,".